Visiting a prisoner

 Virtual Personal Visits (VPVs) are also available.
 New visitors seeking a VPV must go through the same application process as visitors to a centre.

 Learn more about applying to visit a prisoner.

 Official visitors are specially appointed to visit prisoners regularly to help them manage and resolve any problems or complaints they may have.

 Lawyers and members of the legal profession

-Lawyers and members of the legal profession can visit a prisoner they are helping, although this has to be pre-arranged with the prison authorities.
+Legal professionals can visit a prisoner they are representing, although this must be pre-arranged with the prison authorities.
 Unlike visits from family and friends, there are normally no restrictions on how long legal visits last or how many legal visits a prisoner can have in a week.

 Organising your visit